some100/RSDKv4-Decompilation/README.md

 ### Android
 Follow the android build instructions [here.](./dependencies/android/README.md)

+### Web
+Create a directory named "files" in the root of the repository.
+Place the Data.rsdk and optionally any files that you would want included in (like settings.ini) inside of the directory.

 ## Compiling

 Compiling is as simple as typing the following in the root repository directory: